-II Corps Command had to hold off using Arc Light strike and worked out a counter-attack plan that would entice B3 Field Front to regroup its three regiments for a second attack, providing the B-52 bombers the opportunity to destroy altogether the three regiments.
+II Corps Command had to hold off using Arc Light strike and worked out a counter-attack plan that would entice B3 Field Front to regroup its three regiments for a second attack, providing the B-52 bombers the opportunity to destroy the three regiments altogether.
 For that, II Corps Command only committed two US-ARVN Special Forces companies to reinforce Pleime camp and a 1000-troop Relief Task Force with Dan Thang 21 operation (Pleime, Trận Chiến Lịch Sử, page 94):

 Phase II - Chupong

 Knowing that B3 Field Front Command remained eager to overrun Pleime camp, II Corps Command assigned to 1st Air Cavalry the conduct of Long Reach operation which comprised two phases: (1) herding the two 32nd and 33rd Regiments to Chupong massif; (2) enticing them to regroup with 66th Regiment to stage a second attack of Pleime camp with a switch of operational direction from west to east.

 And to entice B3 Field Front Command to consider attacking Pleime camp again, II Corps Command kept the camp and its immediate surroundings under ARVN's responsibility, while assigning the new operational areas to 1st Air Cavalry Division (G3 Journal/IFFV, 10/30):

 This arrangement made Pleime camp appeared still vulnerable for an attack and remained appealing to B3 Field Front Command.